Crutcher's 3 in OT lifts No. 13 Dayton over Saint Louis - WHIZ News

 Yuri Collins hit two free throws with 6 seconds left in overtime to give the Billikens a 76-75 lead ahead of Crutcher’s winner.

+The Flyers put together a 19-6 run late in the second half to go up 66-61 on a basket by Toppin off a pass from Watson.

-Goodwin scored on a driving layup at the buzzer to force the overtime.
+Saint Louis, which had a three-game winning streak snapped, missed 17 of 37 free throws.
+Goodwin scored on a driving layup at the second-half buzzer to force the overtime.

+“We had the game going where we wanted it,” Saint Louis coach Travis Ford said.
+“We wasted too many possessions offensively.”

 ONLY LOSE TO THE BEST